Keith-S-Thompson/get-versions/README.md

 a number of options (perhaps too many!) to control which versions to fetch, how to name the resulting files, and so forth.

-It does not currently support other source control systems (because RCS, CVS, and git are the ones I've used myself).
+It does not currently support other version control systems (because RCS, CVS, and git are the ones I've used myself).
 I'll consider adding support for other systems in the future.